l-t-m-f/Java_Generic_Singleton/README.md

 2. If the GetInstance() method's first argument is not a child of Multiton, then the desirable "The method GetInstance(Class<T>, String) in the type Multiton is not applicable for the arguments (Class<NOT_A_MULTITON_CHILD>, String)" error message prevents compilation again.

 Each Singleton is contained within the HashMap of the Multiton class and each member of the HashMap can only be created once.
 This is what is divergent from a traditional Multiton.
-Instead of returning muliple instance of the same class, I return one instance of multiple subclasses.
+Instead of returning muliple instance of the same class, I return one instance of any of the multiple subclasses.
+Each is unique.

  Programmed by
  Émile Fréchette